 Also in Caesarea

-Outside the national park, in the modern day neighborhood of Caesarea is the Aquaduct Beach one of the best beaches in Israel.
-With an ancient aquaduct marking the edge of the beach the breathtaking approach is even more stunning up close.
-There is no life guard here so bathing is not strictly allowed although it does get busy on summer weekends, but the is worlds away from the beaches further south with a more rural surrounding and breathtaking archaeological feature
+Outside the national park, in the modern-day neighborhood of Caesarea is the Aquaduct Beach one of the best beaches in Israel.
+With an ancient aqueduct marking the edge of the beach the breathtaking approach is even more stunning up close.
+There is no lifeguard here so bathing is not strictly allowed although it does get busy on summer weekends, but the buzz is worlds away from the beaches further south with a more rural surrounding and breathtaking archaeological feature

 All this is exploring is likely to get your appetite going, and there are some brilliant restaurants in Caesarea at the Harbor.
 They vary in price although most are pretty good and serve seafood with an awesome location overlooking the Mediterranean.

 Caesarea National Park is a half-day attraction which is great all-year round.
-It is easily accesisble by road, although getting to Caesarea by public transport can be tricky.
-Many tourists therefore decide to visit the site on a tour of Caesarea, many of which incorporate other sites along the coast and can start from either Tel Aviv or Jerusalem.
+It is easily accessible by road, although getting to Caesarea by public transport can be tricky.
+Many tourists, therefore, decide to visit the site on a tour of Caesarea, many of which incorporate other sites along the coast and can start from either Tel Aviv or Jerusalem.

-Caesarea is a great place to enjoy a sunset and meal so go late afternoon in the summer and enjoy the sunset in one of the many restaurants in Caeasarea harbor.
-The museum is open in summer months (April-September) from 8am to 6pm and winter months until 4pm, with the site itself and restaurants remaining open later into the evening.
+Caesarea is a great place to enjoy a sunset and meal so go late afternoon in the summer and enjoy the sunset in one of the many restaurants in Caesarea harbor.
+The museum is open in summer months (April-September) from 8 am to 6 pm and winter months until 4 pm, with the site itself and restaurants remaining open later into the evening.

 Fees: Adult: NIS 38; child: NIS 23Israeli senior citizen: 50% discount.
 Group (over 30 people): Adult: NIS 34: child NIS 21